CostantinoGrana/BillyIkeaHack/README.md

 Then you need the last hacking of the back panel, in order to have the sloping back: measure the top position at each side, draw a line and cut with a cutter.
 But...
 ![Measure the back panel top position](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_142618.jpg)
 ![Cut along the line](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_142827.jpg) **Don't do as I show in this picture!!!** In fact on the last Billy I realized that, instead, I should have cut with the **white side on top**.
-As for the jigsaw, the cutter ruins the bottom side and is nicer on the top one.
-Anyway, it's not anything dramatic.
-It still works:
+As for the jigsaw, the cutter ruins the bottom side and it is nicer on the top one.
+Anyway, it isn't anything dramatic, still looking nice:
 ![Third module](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_151420.jpg)
 ![Third module front](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_151434.jpg)
 ![Fourth module](https://github.com/CostantinoGrana/BillyIkeaHack/raw/main/Ikea/IMG_20201205_195030.jpg)